-- In August 2009, nine Australians and one Japanese tourist were killed in a plane crash near the Kokoda track.
+In August 2009, nine Australians and one Japanese tourist were killed in a plane crash near the Kokoda track.

-After the October 2011 Airlines PNG crash, all Airlines PNG Dash-8 aircraft were grounded, but were cleared to fly following the implementation of additional safety measures.
+After the October 2011 Airlines PNG crash, all Dash-8 aircraft of Airlines PNG were grounded, but were cleared to fly following the implementation of additional safety measures.
 Information on aviation safety in PNG is available from the Aviation Safety Network.
 For general information on aviation safety, please refer to our air travel page for information on aviation safety and security.

-When you are in Papua New Guinea, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
+When you are in PNG, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 The death penalty may be imposed for crimes including treason, murder, rape, robbery and piracy.

 Homosexual acts are illegal and punishable by imprisonment.
 Overt public displays of affection by persons of the same sex should be avoided.
 See our LGBTI travellers page.